maelstrom-software/maelstrom/doc/book/head/src/go-test/spec/fields.md

   - `symlinks`: The value must be a list of tables of `link`/`target` pairs.
     These strings are used to create a [symlinks](../../spec-layers.md#symlinks) layer.
+  - `shared-library-dependencies`: The value must be list of strings, indicating local paths of binaries.
+This layer includes the set of shared libraries the binaries depend on.
+This includes `libc` and the dynamic linker.
+This doesn't include the binary itself.

-If the layer is a `paths` or `glob` layer, then the table can have any of the following extra fields used to provide the [`prefix_options`](../../spec-layers.md#prefix_options):
+If the layer is a `paths`, `glob`, or `shared-library-dependencies` layer, then the table can have any of the following extra fields used to provide the [`prefix_options`](../../spec-layers.md#prefix_options):
   - `follow_symlinks`: A boolean value.
 Used to specify [`follow_symlinks`](../../spec-layers.md#follow_symlinks).
   - `canonicalize`: A boolean value.
 Used to specify [`canonicalize`](../../spec-layers.md#canonicalize).